openstack/openstack-manuals/doc/common/glossary.rst

       The method that a service uses for persistent storage, such as iSCSI, NFS, or local disk.

-   storage node

-      An Object Storage node that provides container services, account services, and object services; controls the account databases, container databases, and object storage.

    storage manager

       A XenAPI component that provides a pluggable interface to